jlcoito/jlcoito.github.io/README.md

 ### Projects
-Lending Prediction
+Bank Lending Project (in constructions)

-Disaster Tweet
+Disaster Tweet Analysis (in constructions)

-Dog Vision
+Dog Vision (in constructions)

-### Publications